figursagsmats/ALSP-Gaia-Places-App-Development/CODING.md

 ## Simple Coding Guidelines

 ### Variables
-For all variables we use Lower Camel Case
+For all variables we use Lower Camel Cases

 ```cs
 string thisIsACorrectExample